Everybody has rights at work, so make sure you know what yours are!

 - Disciplinary procedures

 If there is anything on your contract you are not sure about then you need to seek advice.
-Ask the Human Resources (HR) or Personnel department, if there is one, at your company to explain more clearly.
+Ask the Human Resources (HR) or Personnel Department, if there is one, at your company to explain more clearly.
 If there is no HR department, ask your supervisor who can help you.
 Your local Citizens Advice Bureau can advise you if you have any problems.